-It might seem complicated the first time you try it, but it will become comfortable, and you’ll be able to re-use your new cover letters as templates for future ones.
-You’ll gradually build up a portfolio of cover letters and eventually be able to write and customise them more easily and quickly.
+It might seem complicated the first time you try it, but it will become comfortable, and you’ll be able to reuse your new cover letters as templates for future ones.
+You’ll gradually build up a portfolio of cover letters and eventually be able to write and customize them more easily and quickly.

-Be careful, however, to personalise your understanding of the recruiter's need and communicate your interest in the company!
+But be careful to personalize your understanding of the recruiter's needs and communicate your interest in the company!

 This classic model involves structuring your letter into three sections: